15. The Aryan Myth

 “The similarities between the Jewish political messianic trend and German Nazism,” conclude Israel Shahak and Norton Mezvinsky, in Jewish Fundamentalism in Israel, “are glaring.”[1]
 As explained by Gordon R. Mork, “Among the greatest and most tragic ironies of the history of Western civilization is that of the Jews and Germany.
 As German nationalism grew in strength during the ninetieth century, Jews were among its leading advocates.”[2]
 What would become Weimar Classicism, a cultural and literary movement based in Weimar that sought to establish a new humanism by synthesizing Romantic, classical and Enlightenment ideas.
 It was not until the concept of nationalism itself—and the notion of the Volk—was developed by German philosopher Johann Gottfried Herder (1744 – 1803), a member of the Illuminati and a great admirer of Mendelssohn, that German nationalism began.[3]
 The concept of Volk then became intertwined with the myth of the “Aryan,” a term first coined by Freemason Friedrich von Schlegel, the husband of Mendelssohn’s daughter Dorothea Veit, and who, Leon Poliakov explained, in The Aryan Myth: The History of Racist and Nationalistic, was the chief promoter of the myth of an Aryan race at the beginning of the nineteenth century.

-Paradoxically, Frankist anti-Semitism and Kabbalistic theories of heredity contributed to the theory of the “Aryan” race, developed by European scholars of the late eighteenth and early nineteenth centuries.
-As Shahak and Mezvinsky clarify, the Halakha—the collective body of Jewish religious laws that are derived from the Written and Oral Torah—although discriminating against them in some ways, treats converts to Judaism as new Jews, a notion rejected in the Kabbalah because of its emphasis upon the cosmic difference between Jews and non-Jews.
-As the authors indicate, most Jewish authors that have written about the Kabbalah in English, German and French have avoided this topic, and it is only in books written in Hebrew where readers can find a more accurate depiction of the fact that the Kabbalistic texts, as opposed to Talmudic literature, emphasize salvation for the Jews alone.[4]
+Ivan Hannaford, in Race: The History of an Idea in the West, followed the evolution of racist thinking in scientific circles, and links much of its influence to pseudo-scientific occult theories, and in particular, the Jewish Kabbalah.
+As Shahak and Mezvinsky clarify, the Halakha—the collective body of Jewish religious laws that are derived from the Written and Oral Torah—although discriminating against them in some ways, treat converts to Judaism as new Jews, a notion rejected in the Kabbalah because of its emphasis upon the cosmic difference between Jews and non-Jews.
+As the authors indicate, most Jewish authors that have written about the Kabbalah in English, German and French have avoided this topic, and it is only in books written in Hebrew where readers can find a more accurate depiction of the fact that the Kabbalistic texts, as opposed to Talmudic literature, emphasize salvation for the Jews alone.[6]
 This point, the authors highlight, is well illustrated in studies of the Kabbalah of Isaac Luria.
 As Shahak and Mezvinsky state, “One of the basic tenets of the Lurianic Cabbala is the absolute superiority of the Jewish soul and body over the non-Jewish soul and body.
-According to the Lurianic Cabbala, the world was created solely for the sake of Jews; the existence of non-Jews was subsidiary.”[5]
+According to the Lurianic Cabbala, the world was created solely for the sake of Jews; the existence of non-Jews was subsidiary.”[7]
 As an example, Yesaiah Tishbi, an authority on the Kabbalah who wrote in Hebrew, in his scholarly work, The Theory of Evil and the (Satanic) Sphere in Lurianic Cabbala, cited Rabbi Hayim Vital (1542 – 1620), the chief interpreter of Luria, who wrote in his book, Gates of Holiness: “Souls of non-Jews come entirely from the female part of the satanic sphere.
-For this reason, souls of non-Jews are called evil, not good, and are created without [divine] knowledge.”[6]
+For this reason, souls of non-Jews are called evil, not good, and are created without [divine] knowledge.”[8]

 As explained by Charles Novak, in his history of Jacob Frank, the Frankists’ conception of the unfolding of history, following the Sabbatean concept of “defeating evil from within,” conforms to a perception that one of the secrets of the Bible is that it’s true history should be read in reverse: the banished are the true heroes, and the false heroes are the banished of future times.
 The Frankists could therefore identify with Esau, instead of his brother Jacob, the ancestor of the Jews: